Hozier is the Worst

-I walked north back up to Varga Road, passing Eastern Connecticut State University’s beautiful Church Farm Homestead.
+Instead, I walked north back up to Varga Road, passing Church Farm:

 The Church Farm, situated on over 250 acres of land on Route 89 in Ashford, Connecticut, was first purchased by the Church family in the 1840s.
 The land was farmed by the Churches until the mid to late 1870s when they moved to Hartford, Connecticut, beginning a long career of operating clothier companies in Hartford, Putnam, Danielson, and Willimantic.
 A farm ledger from 1907-1922 shows that although the clothing businesses kept the farm running, the farm did remain operational and productive during this time, selling livestock and animal products including butter and wool.
 Though not their primary residence, the Church Farm Homestead continued to be a beloved summer vacation home for the family until the 1960s.